RITlug/teleirc/docs/user/config-file-glossary.rst

     Maximum length of the message that can be sent to IRC.
     Longer messages are split into multiple messages.

+``IRC_SHOW_ZWSP=true``
+    Prevents users with the same Telegram and IRC username from pinging themselves across platforms.

 *****************
 Telegram settings